Law as an optional in UPSC

-To answer the above question. or is law a good optional of UPSC or IAS Exam.
-Should you take it.
-We have to find out what 'factors' determines the suitability of a optional subject in UPSC.
-Law a optional subject is good because of Five important Factors.
+To answer the above question or is law being a good optional of UPSC/IAS Exam and Should you consider taking it ?
+We have to find out what 'factors' that determines the suitability of any optional subject in UPSC.
+Ponder over them and examine its suitability as per your need.

 Generally Speaking there are two type of candidate who will opt for law optional in UPSC, i.e Law Graduate and Non Law Graduate